ilyakava/sup/README.md

 ## Testing

-run `rspec . --tag ~speed:slow` to exclude the slow specs that check the consistency of the pairing algorithm
+run `rake fspec` to exclude the slow specs that check the consistency of the pairing algorithm, and `rake` to run all tests (several minutes).

 ## License